Methods for staying active in the winter

-Staying active in the winter can be a challenge.
+As we grow older, our spinal anatomy naturally begins to deteriorate.
+If you live a sedentary lifestyle, this can lead to a number of problems, including neck or back pain.
+However, staying active in the winter can be a challenge.
 In the summer, you can keep busy playing golf and tennis, going for a run or just enjoying the great outdoors, but come winter, the natural instinct for many people is to hunker down and wait for spring.
 The trick is finding a way to keep an active lifestyle that you enjoy.

-Ideas for keeping busy
+Ideas for keeping busy in the winter

-- Take up skiing, snowboarding, ice skating or another winter sport – these sports are a lot of fun and can actually make you look forward to the winter.
+- Take up skiing, snowboarding, ice skating or another winter sport.
+These sports are a lot of fun and can actually make you look forward to the winter.

-- Crank up the music and dance – even if you’re home alone, dancing can be a great release and keep your blood pumping.
+- Crank up the music and dance.
+Even if you’re home alone, dancing can be a great release and keep your blood pumping.

-- Join a gym – making use of exercise equipment, cardio machines and stretching classes are all excellent options and a good way to avoid disc pain.
+- Join a gym.
+Making use of exercise equipment, cardio machines and stretching classes are all excellent options and a good way to avoid disc pain.

 - Visit an indoor pool.
 Hydrotherapy or simply swimming a couple of laps is refreshing and fantastic exercise.

-- Shovel the snow – this is great exercise, but just be sure to stretch properly, wear boots with good traction and practice proper lifting.
+- Shovel the snow.
+This is great exercise, but just be sure to stretch properly, wear boots with good traction and practice proper lifting.

-- Head to the mall – a long walk in the mall is comfortable, good exercise and a chance to see plenty of interesting scenery to avoid boredom.
+- Head to the mall.
+A long walk in the mall is comfortable, good exercise and a chance to see plenty of interesting scenery to avoid boredom.